Explore UCD

 When will my classes begin?

-Spring Trimester classes will begin the week of 22nd January (view key dates).
+For students starting in the Autumn Trimester, they will commence from 9th September 2024 and Spring Trimester classes will begin the week of 20th January 2025 (view key dates).
 Your individual timetable will be available on your online student account (SISWeb).

 Where will my classes take place?